-Trevor Gorman enters his seventh season as head men's soccer coach for the University at Albany Great Danes for the 2017 season.
-Through six seasons, Gorman has seen a steady improvement since taking over as head coach.
-The Great Dane head coach is 45-55-17 overall and 18-18-4 in conference play.
+Trevor Gorman enters his eighth season as head men's soccer coach for the University at Albany Great Danes for the 2018 season.
+Through seven seasons, Gorman has seen a steady improvement since taking over as head coach.
+The Great Dane head coach is 59-60-19 overall and 22-20-7 in conference play.

 The 2016 Great Danes put forth their most successful season in Division I era history to date.
 One year removed from winning the America East regular season title UAlbany took the next step by winning the program’s first-ever America East championship, defeating Hartford 1-0 at Tom & Mary Casey Stadium.
 Afterwards, the Danes drew the #14 seed in their first-ever NCAA Tournamnet, and hosted Boston College in the second round after a first round by.
 UAlbany dispatched the Eagles 3-0, marking the third consecutive postseason game in which the team did not allow a goal.
 The season ended in the Sweet 16 at tournament #3 Clemson.

 The highlight of the regular season was a 2-1 home upset over then #3 Syracuse, who was the highest ranked opponent any Great Dane team had defeated at home.
 The tight 1-1 tie was broken in the second half by senior forward Jonathan Interiano, who scored his first goal in more than a year.
 Furthermore, over the team’s final 14 games, the Danes outscored their opponents 30-10.

 The team’s 13 wins in 2016 were a Division I program best.
 The team matched the program record of 39 goals, and scored 119 points for second-most in program history for a single season.
 Additionally, the team earned program highs in RPI (12), strength of schedule (5), and program best places in all three major national year-end polls (NSCAA: 17, CSN: 18, TDS, 12).